 Local Air Canada Vacations offices

-Air Canada Vacations is represented by Gaviota Tours in Varadero.
-See the Air Canada Vacations bulletin board or binder in the hotel lobby for the representative’s schedule.
-Should you require their services please call:
+Air Canada Vacations is represented by Gaviota Tours in Cayo Santa Maria and Cayo Coco/Cayo Guillermo.
+Consult the Air Canada Vacations bulletin board or binder in the hotel lobby for the representative’s schedule.
+Should you require their services please call: Cayo Santa Maria – Pueblo Las Dunas - Gaviota Tours travel agency, tel.: 011 53 42 350455 If you are calling from a local phone please dial : 350455

 Telephone calls from your hotel to Canada are very expensive and service charges are high.
 We would suggest you ask your family and friends to call you, while in Cuba.

 Taxis are available in Cuba.
-In most cases, a meter determines rates, which are in Cuban convertible Pesos only.
+In most cases, a meter determines rates, which are in Convertible Cuban Pesos (CUC) only.
 To avoid hassles confirm the fare before getting in.

-Car rentals are NOT available through your ACV Representative.
-Car Rentals are government operated and rented only through an employee of a Car rental bureau, located in almost all hotel lobbies.
+Available through your Air Canada Vacations representative.
 A valid Canadian driver's license is required.
-The minimum driver’s age is 18 years.
+The minimum driver’s age is 25 years.
 Traffic regulations are basically the same as in Canada.
 Drive on the right side of the road.
+Sightseeing

 Although tap water is safe to drink in your hotels, we recommend that you drink bottled water, especially when outside of your hotel.